merenlab/merenlab.org/tutorials/infant-gut/index.md

 <span class="extra-info-header">Why anvi-split is great for open science?</span>
 In a recent large-scale study we discovered very abundant, yet previously unrecognized microbial populations in the surface ocean that have the capacity to 'fix' nitrogen.
 Here is [the study](https://go.nature.com/2y2NmKU), and here is the [behind the paper](https://naturemicrobiologycommunity.nature.com/users/113363-a-murat-eren-meren/posts/34040-microbiologists-vs-shotgun-metagenomes-surface-ocean) blog post.

-We did the scariest of all in the name of open science by making sure anyone could 'see' what is going on in our genome {% include ARTIFACT name="bin" text="bins" %} with as little effort as possible.
+We did the scariest of all in the name of open science by making sure anyone could 'see' what is going on in our genome bins with as little effort as possible.

 For instance, if you would you like to see the distribution and nucleotide-level coverage patterns of HBD-06, one of our nitrogen-fixing populations in our study across Tara Oceans metagenomes, you can simply copy-paste the following commands to your terminal: